Coming off the Pill, the Patch, the Shot and Other Hormonal Contraceptives

 Healthy menstrual cycles are the 5th vital sign of a female reproductive health.
-This comprehensive, clinical-based guide helps women recover their fertility and menstruation after the use of hormonal contraception.
+This comprehensive, clinical-based guide focuses on recovering fertility and healthy menstrual cycles after discontinuing hormonal contraceptives.
 It explains the what might be experienced after discontinuation and provides holistic and nutritional suggestions to support menstrual cycle health, including non-pharmaceutical approaches to managing difficult periods.
 It includes narratives from women who share their post-pill experiences.

 To purchase this book go to Ordering Justisse Products

 Why A Book About Coming Off the Pill?

-We see women everyday in our clinic who experience reproductive health problems after discontinuing the birth control pill or other forms of hormonal contraception.
+Justisse practitioners see clients everyday who experience reproductive health problems while on and after discontinuing the birth control pill or other forms of hormonal contraception.
 They report finding few, if any, resources to help them heal the physiological disruption contraceptive hormones create in their bodies.
 They also report finding little support on or information for using non-hormonal forms of birth control, such as the Justisse Method for fertility awareness.
 The intention of this book is to share some of those hard to find bits of information; information that Justisse Holistic Reproductive Health Practitioners (HRHP) use every day in their work of helping those who wish to maintain reproductive health and vitality.